-March meetings will occur the second week of March, to avoid conflict with Purim.
+&lt;sup>3 March meetings will occur the second week of March, to avoid conflict with Purim.

-&lt;sup>3 Moved from the first Tuesday of April due to a conflict with spring break, and the first days of Passover.
+&lt;sup>4 Moved from the first Tuesday of April due to a conflict with spring break, and the first days of Passover.

-&lt;sup>4 The Senate Caucus is where outgoing, continuing, and new Senators meet to nominate Senate Officers and Senator-at-Large representatives for SEC for the next AY (ahead of elections during the final Senate meeting of the year).
+The Senate Caucus is where outgoing, continuing, and new Senators meet to nominate Senate Officers and Senator-at-Large representatives for SEC for the next AY (ahead of elections during the final Senate meeting of the year).